PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Experiment

 \subsection{Impact of Conversation Depth}

-We further investigate how conversational complexity influences stance detection by evaluating PRISM across varying conversation depths, as shown in Figure \ref{fig_depth}.
-Overall, performance shows a gradual decline as depth increases, which is expected since deeper conversations involve more intricate discourse structures, longer-range dependencies, and greater contextual ambiguity, making the final stance harder to infer.
+We further investigate evaluate how PRISM's stance detection performance is influenced by varying conversational depths.
+As shown in Figure \ref{fig_depth}, performance shows a gradual decline as depth increases, which is expected since deeper conversations involve more intricate discourse structures, longer-range dependencies, and greater contextual ambiguity, making the final stance harder to infer.
 Notably, for the targets \textit{Costco} and \textit{Bitcoin}, PRISM maintains relatively stable performance across depths.
 This robustness is largely attributed to the rationalized cross-modal grounding module, whose intent-aware image captions help align visual and textual cues and preserve salient multimodal information, thereby mitigating the challenges posed by longer conversational contexts.